 A 5-km network of cycling trails borders the Carleton salt marsh from Pointe Tracadigash at the western edge of the campground to Route du Quai.

 Is there anything better to add to the pleasure of your vacation than a round of golf?
-The 18-hole golf course offers the added bonus of a stunning view overlooking the sea.
+The 18-hole golf course offers the added bonus of a stunning view overlooking the sea and the mountain.